-Whaleshark diving in Yomitan, Okinawa
+Whaleshark Diving, Okinawa

 At Piranha Divers, we do not offer or endorse local diving with whale sharks as they are held in captivity (with little room to move), rather than their natural environment.
 Trapping these magnificent animals is simply against our principles.
 As ambassadors of the ocean, we are expected to have an appreciation for the important role marine life plays in the survival of our planet.
 We must take responsibility for our surroundings and not harm the ocean and life that resides there.

 Whale sharks are listed as an Endangered Species under the IUCN Red List and must be protected.